jonesy212/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.
+A: IT CAN HELP INFLUENCE HASH OUTPUT AND IS ABLE TO SLOW IT DOWN SIGNIFICANTLY, WHICH SLOWS DOWN TH CRACKING PROCESS UNTIL IT ISN'T A VIABLE STRATEGY.

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?
+    A: IT MAKES IT HARDER FOR BRUTE FORCE ATTACKS BY SLOWING DOWN THEIR ABILITY TO REVERSE HASHES INTO PASSWORDS

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?
+    A: "HEADER, PAYLOAD, SIGNATURE"

 ## Minimum Viable Product